marcinkuzminski/rhodecode/README.rst

 - mercurial branch graph and yui-flot powered graphs
 - admin interface for performing user/permission managments as well as repository managment.
-- Additionall settings for mercurial web, (hooks editable from admin panel !) also paths,archive,remote messages
+- Additional settings for mercurial web, (hooks editable from admin panel !) also manage paths, archive, remote messages
 - backup scripts can do backup of whole app and send it over scp to desired location
 - setup project descriptions and info inside built in db for easy, non file-system operations
 - added cache with invalidation on push/repo managment for high performance and always upto date data.
-- rss /atom feed customizable
+- rss / atom feeds, gravatar support
 - based on pylons 1.0 / sqlalchemy 0.6

 **Incoming**

 - code review based on hg-review (when it's stable)
 - git support (when vcs can handle it)
+- full text search of source codes with indexing daemons using whoosh (no external search servers required all in one application)
+- manage hg ui() per repo, add hooks settings, per repo, and not globally
 - other cools stuff that i can figure out
-- full text search of source codes
-- manage hg ui() per repo, add hooks settings, per repo, and not globally

 .. note::
    This software is still in beta mode.